Neepawa

+Etymology

+The town name of Neepawa comes from the Cree word for "Land of Plenty".
+The name was first used around 1873.

 History

 In the many years before European settlement, the lands around Neepawa were primarily used by the Cree and the Assiniboine.
 Native peoples in the area followed a regular cycle by following the Plains Bison to take shelter in the areas north of Neepawa in the winter, and then heading south again across the plains and beyond Neepawa in the summer.
-The town name of Neepawa comes from the Cree word for "Land of Plenty", the name was first used around 1873.
 Prior to settlement, the only Europeans in the area were primarily fur traders, many people made their way through the area on the North Fort Ellice Trail which went from the Red River to Edmonton.
-It was on this trail that a group of settlers from Listowel, Ontario eventually decided to settle in 1877, where the Stony and Boggy creeks meet.
+It was on this trail that a group of settlers from Listowel, Ontario, eventually decided to settle in 1877, where the Stony and Boggy creeks meet.

 The Neepawa area was in what was then known as "The Northwest Territories", just to the west of the 1870 boundary of Manitoba.
 During the next 30 years, many settlers came to live in the area.
 The first settlers were from the British Isles.
 Eastern European settlers also came from countries such as Poland and Hungary and built the Hun Valley Settlement near Neepawa.
 Neepawa only joined Manitoba when the western edge of the then "postage stamp province" was expanded to its present western borders in 1881.